Morning Note: Market News and an Update from Sodexo.

 Company News

-Under its 2025 strategic plan, Sodexo aims to generate sustainable, profitable growth and create value for its shareholders.
-The group plans to refocus on food services and be more selective in facilities management.
+Under its current strategic plan, Sodexo aims to generate sustainable, profitable growth and create value for its shareholders.
+Following the spin-off of its Benefits & Rewards Services division, the group has refocused on food services and selective facilities management contracts.
 This leaves the company well placed to take better advantage of the emerging trends in the post-Covid environment such as increased outsourcing, accelerated services integration, and further market consolidation to the benefit of larger players.

 As this was a revenue update, there was no commentary on profitability.
 As a reminder, however, the group’s business model allows Sodexo to pass cost inflation on to clients progressively.
 Cost plus contracts, negotiations with clients, and mitigation action plans are also helping to compensate inflation, such as product substitution.